angular-buch/website-articles/blog/2025-10-signal-forms-part3/README.md

 **Part 3** explored specialized topics:
 - Creating modular child forms and combining schemas with `apply()`
 - Building custom UI controls with `FormValueControl`
+- Providing custom `SignalFormsConfig` for CSS class management

+**[Part 4](/blog/2025-12-signal-forms-part4/)** covers metadata and accessibility:
+- Providing field metadata
+- Provide a generic component for displaying form field information
+- Creating a directive for adding ARIA attributes based on a field state

 Signal Forms are the third major approach of form handling in Angular.
 After Template-Driven Forms and Reactive Forms, Signal Forms aim to make form handling more type-safe, reactive, and declarative.